This tool is under constant review – your feedback will help us to improve it.

 Data

 The majority of indicator values are drawn from the Public Health Outcomes Framework.
-Data for these use a variety of data sources, and these are specified for each indicator in the ‘Definitions’ tab of the tool.

 Time periods

-The ‘Overview’ tab presents data for a baseline period and a reporting period.
+The ‘Summary’ tab presents data for a baseline period and a reporting period.
 For each indicator, the baseline period is around 2013.
 For some indicators, particularly where there has been a change in indicator definition, data for 2013 is not available, so the earliest possible time period is used.

 The reporting period shows data for the latest time period.